Earth Day: Leeds vintage store offers free hole repairs

 “We want to move the world away from buying disposable clothing towards garments that last,” says James, encouraging people to repair tears instead of repurchasing items.

-Leading the Leeds community in the right direction, away from landfills, the shop’s sewing team will fix any hole smaller than 2cm in diameter for free, no matter the type of garment.
+The shop’s sewing team will fix any hole smaller than 2cm in diameter for free, no matter the type of garment, leading the Leeds community in a direction away from landfills.

 “There’s a misconception that being sustainable is expensive,” says Jo—co-owner of Tråd Collective.
 She explains that the most sustainable choice a person can make is wearing what they already own, making this possible with their repair service.